Stephen P. Morse , San Francisco

 Doing that narrows the five EDs down to four.
 But that's as far as I can take you.
 I guess you'll have to check all four of them when looking at the microfilm rolls.

-211. Why do you have two different ED finders for 1940?
+211. Why do you have three different ED finders for 1940?
 How do I use them?

 For 1940 we decided to present a conversion utility that allows you to convert any of the approximately 150,000 1940 EDs into the corresponding 1930 EDs and vice versa.
 This was done so that a researcher could obtain a 1940 ED for an address or location by first obtaining the 1930 ED using the tools developed for the 1930 census (NARA website, One-Step ED Finder) and then translating that 1930 ED into a 1940 ED.
 The coverage would be close to 100% of the 1940 EDs, but the resolution (ability to find a small number of 1940 EDs from a single 1930 ED) wasn't very high.

-So if you have a city of 50,000 or more in 1940, we suggest you use the street index method (the 1940 One-Step ED Finder utility).
-If you are working with a smaller community, use the 1930/1940 ED conversion utility.
+If you have a city of 25,000 or more in 1940, we suggest you use the street index method (the 1940 One-Step ED Finder utility).
+If you are working with a smaller community, use the ED definitions utility or the 1930/1940 ED conversion utility.

 251. How can I view the census images online?

-The census images are available online at some commercial websites.
-Our One-Step website contains links that take you directly to these images, but you will need to have an ancestry.com subscription in order to use it.
+The census images for all years are available online at some commercial websites, and for certain years at some free websites.
+The 1940 census images will be online for free at the NARA website.
+Our One-Step website contains links that take you directly to these images, but if it is on a commercial website you will need to have a subscription to that site (for example, ancestry.com subscription).

-In particular, if you click on the "Microfilms" button at the top of this One-Step ED website you will get to our "Microfilm Rolls" page.
-That page provides a button that allows you to enter any ED and then go directly to the census images for that ED.
-It also provides another button that allows you to go to any census image on the same roll as that ED (1930 only).
+In particular, if you click on the "Microfilms" button at the top of this One-Step ED website you will get to our Viewing Census Images page.
+That page allows you to enter any ED and go directly to the census images for that ED.
+It also allows you to go to any census image on the same roll as that ED.

 Another way that you can get to the images is by supplying enough streets to determine a unique ED (see question 207).
 At that time a button will appear that says "View Microfilm".
-Clicking on that button will take you to our "Microfilm Rolls" page with your selected state and ED prefilled for you.
+Clicking on that button will take you to our Viewing Census Images page with your selected state and ED prefilled for you.
 And clicking the appropriate button on that page takes you right to the census images in that ED.

 252. How do I print out a copy of the census image that I find?